EventStore/documentation/docs/clients/tcp/dotnet/21.2/migration-to-gRPC.md

 We decided to use gRPC as our communication protocol, as it enabled us to standardise client communication.
 Thanks to that, we benefit from the built-in gRPC functionalities like streaming, back-pressure,etc., instead of building custom implementations.

-As gRPC is multi-platform and a widely adopted standard, it has enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, and Rust.
+As gRPC is multi-platform and a widely adopted standard, it has enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJS, and Rust.

 The TCP client will still get necessary bug fixes, but new database features will be only delivered for gRPC clients (e.g., persistent subscription to `$all`).